 Fudge Ripple Cashew Cream Recipe

 For the cashew cream

-- 1 cup cashews soaked at least 4 hours, rinsed
+- 2 cups cashews (raw, soaked overnight or at least 8 hours, rinsed)

 For the fudge ripple